Python-GIS-book/site/source/part2/chapter-08/md/00-introduction-to-spatial-network-analysis.md

 ### Undirected graph

 We will start our exploration with networks by constructing a simple `graph` with `nodes` and `edges` using the `networkx` library.
 But what is a `node` exactly?
-A `node` is a point entity that can represent more or less anything in the world, such as person, computer, building, or location.
+A `node` is a point entity that can represent more or less anything in the world, such as a person, computer or location.
 In GIS context, `node` of a `spatial network` typically refers to a specific point location, such as intersection in the street network.
 In graph theory, `node` is typically called as `vertex`.
 However, in GIS, there is typically a distiction between the two: `node` is specific to a point at which a line ends or connects to another line, whereas `vertices` can be in between the `nodes` as intermediate points (Figure 8.1) constructing the shape of a given line geometry (e.g. a curved road).
 Thus, every `node` of a `graph` can be considered as a `vertex` but not all `vertices` are `nodes`.
 When working with real-world networks (e.g. street networks), it is typical that the actual geometry of the street segment is simplified when constructing the graph and only the nodes are kept (i.e. the first and last point of LineStrings).

 ![_**Figure 8.1.** Nodes (in red) and a vertex (blue) extracted from a simple LineString geometry._](../img/node_vs_vertex.png)